 No longer will the driver have to decide when to use high beams.
 In fact, the system vastly improves safety for everyone by allowing the driver to have maximum road vision at all times.
 The IIHS notes that drivers seriously underutilize their high beams by as much as 80 percent.

 When Will We See It on Vehicles Here?

 The NHTSA has been evaluating Adaptive High Beam headlights for a while now, but the ruling hasn't been made for their legal use here in America.
-The tech has been used in other markets outside the U.S., but the NHTSA has had its hands tied by a dated 1967 Federal Motor Vehicle Safety Standard No. 108 that regulates not only how headlights emit light, but also where they must be located on a vehicle.
+The technology has been used in other markets outside the U.S., but the NHTSA has had its hands tied by a dated 1967 Federal Motor Vehicle Safety Standard No. 108 that regulates not only how headlights emit light but also where they must be physically located on a vehicle.
 The NHTSA has amended the standard before and would have to do so again to make way for ADBs.
-Since then, the NHTSA commissioned studies ADB tech to test their effectiveness in everyday driving conditions, as well as asked for input from carmakers.
+Since then, the NHTSA commissioned studies on ADB tech to test their effectiveness in everyday driving conditions, and they've also requested vital input from carmakers.

 If all goes well, manufacturers will make use of existing cameras and sensors already used for adaptive low beam and high beam headlights.
 The tech is there, but the law has to allow for it to be used for ADBs.
 Because the technology requires expensive LED headlights with numerous elements that can be dimmed or shut down for ADB usage, it's likely that only more expensive cars will get the technology first.
 It's not out of the question that this level of safety will one day be required for all automobiles, but that may be a while.